splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-privatelink.rst

 3. Select :guilabel:`Create Endpoint`, and then :guilabel:`Other endpoint` services.

-4. Verify the service name.
-To do so, work with your Splunk support team to:

-  * Enable PrivateLink support for your AWS account in the specific realm.
-  * Get your PrivateLink service name for your Observability realm.
-  * Include your customer account numbers in the allow list of the Observability realm VPC endpoint.
+4. Enter and verify the service name based on the AWS region where you're configuring the VPC endpoint.
+Identify the service name using the tables in :ref:`PrivateLink availability and service name <aws-privatelink-regions-names>`.

 5. Select the VPC in which you want to create the endpoint.
 Make sure the default VPC's region is the same as the region in which you're creating the endpoint.